fundapps/TechDocs/README.md

 All requests made to our API must be over HTTPS.

 ## Authentication
-You authenticate to the Rapptr API via HTTP Basic Authentication, using an API credential created by a Rapptr administrator within your organisation.
+You authenticate to the Rapptr API via HTTP Basic Authentication.
+A Rapptr administrator from your organisation must create a user with the role "API" for this purpose.
 You must authenticate for all requests.
+**Note:** Please ensure you create a seperate user for the API as if you use an existing user's account, as soon as they change their password the API upload will fail.

 ## Methods